Build-Week-Wunderlist2/Back-End/README.md

 | complete | boolean | no                      |
 | date     | dateTime| yes(server created)     |

-when posting body should look like this
+when posting body should look like this.
+Dont forget to include token in the header when making request to protected routes!
 ```
 {